 The SharePoint Home Site is now broken into six major areas.
 Let me explain what they are all about.

 - Suggested Sites

 These are the sites you visit frequently.
 Throughout the day you might visit 10-20 department and project team sites and based on the frequency of the visits, they will be available in that area.
 Each site is displayed like a card and allows you to follow it by clicking a star in the upper right-hand corner (more about this little later).
 The card also shows you recent content activity within the site.
 The analogy of this would be your browser history, which allows you to retrace your steps and activities.
 This is powerful as you can retrace your recent history and find that site you worked on a few days ago.

 The area is reserved for sites you might have visited or sites suggested by Office 365 based on your history.
 For example, if you are regularly accessing various project team sites, it might offer other ones for you to visit.
 This works like “you may also be interested in” functionality available on online shopping sites for example.
 This might be a great awareness tool for you to know what is happening around you and your organization.

 This tab shows you the sites you are following.
 You can follow any SharePoint Site from the site itself, but also by clicking on the star in the upper right-hand corner of each “site card”.
-Unlike the Frequent sites section, you as a user, have to manually follow the sites in order for them to show up there.
+Unlike the Frequent sites section, you as a user, have to manually follow the sites for them to show up there.
 This is almost like having bookmarks or favorites in your Internet browser.

 As the name implies, it shows the recent sites you have visited.
 It is very useful in the context of daily work and collaboration.
 Say, you are part of a particular department and are a member of the few project team sites.
 As the old projects end and new ones begin, the recent tab will always adjust accordingly and automatically and will always show you the recent sites you have visited.
 The analogy of this is Recent Documents section in Word or Excel that shows you the files you worked on recently.